Here is the best respirator when using concrete and silica dust.

 There are so many masks out there as well as knock off masks that claim to protect you, but you need to know what to look for in the filtration system for each mask you are considering.

 Wearing the proper respirator mask when working with concrete and silica is the only way to protect yourself and others from the dust that seems to explode out of the bag when you open it and mix it with your water and aggregate.

 Even if you are working with concrete outside, there are still little particles that are floating around when you are mixing up the concrete and that's the stuff that you want to keep out of your eyes and lungs.

 Cement is made from a combination of elements and ingredients, (and keep in mind that this formula is different depending on the manufacturer).
 Some of the common ingredients of cement can be shale, silicon, calcium, clay, aluminum, chalk, iron, limestone, shells, sand and more.

-As crafters and makers, we want to get into our projects and sometimes we forget about the safety part.
-We need a mask that is comfortable and doesn't get in the way of what we are doing.
+A mask that is comfortable and doesn't get in the way of what we are doing is very important.
 We are going to talk about exactly what you need to look for when purchasing the proper respirator mask when you are working with concrete and mixing mediums, and let's not forget about the powdered colorants that we mix into the concrete too.